TollyH/pymaze/README.md

 ## Instructions

-- Simply collect all of the golden keys before reaching the exit.
+- Simply collect all the golden keys before reaching the exit.
 - In many levels, after a specific amount of time has passed, a monster may spawn.
 Getting hit by the monster will result in you losing the level immediately.
 - You can place flags on the ground to help you navigate, however if the monster comes into contact with one of these flags, it may destroy it.
 - You have a compass which will point toward the monster's location, however you only have a limited amount of time to use it before you must wait for it to recharge.